Ports

 6.2.Enter the IP address or subnet in CIDR format.

-6.3.Optional: Enter a MAC address that matches the IP address, or leave the MAC address of the default port.
+6.3.Optional: enter the MAC address corresponding to the IP address, or leave the default port MAC address.

 -